brianjleeofcl/Learn-to-Code-HTML-CSS-v2/README.md

 Hyper Text Markup Language, or HTML, is the most elemental language of the internet.
 Everything you see within your web browser is an interpretation of HTML in some form of other, and it is essential to learn in all web development.

+As web applications become more complex—and browsers more capable—it is useful to separate out different functionalities.
+HTML governs the structure and content of a webpage while CSS controls how the content is displayed on the page.

 ###### The syntax of most HTML is as follows:
 * `<Tags>` - code that wraps around the content of HTML to designate a particular effect, sometimes inherent to the tag.
 * `Attributes=""` - code inserted into tags to implement a particular effect that is external to the tag.